ThaniThamizhAkarathiKalanjiyam/more_books/content/History_and_Doctrines_of_the_Ājīvikas/chapter21.md

 +++
+title = "XV.
+CONCLUSION  "
+weight = 28
-title = "IX. ĀJIVIKAS IN LATER TIMES" weight = 21 date = "2019-05-12"
+date = "2019-05-12"

 +++

-References in Sanskrit Literature

-Varāhamihira and Utpala

-Silanka and the Trairāśikas

-Nemicandra on the Ājīvikas

-Lexicographical References

-The Last References to Ājivikas
+Summary

+Dr. Barua’s Three Questions .

+The Influence of the Ajivikas The Place of the Ajivikas in Indian History

+BIBLIOGRAPHY

+INDEX